hollypacey/OxfordCMPP/README.md

 3) Connect to pplxint (`ssh {username}@pplxint12.physics.ox.ac.uk`)
 4) Activate your conda/virtual environment.
 5) `jupyter notebook password` --> enter a password (will be used to access a Jupyter session).
-6) Launch a Jupyter session on the remote server `jupyter lab --no-browser &`
-Make a note of the port used (You should see some printout like `Jupyter Server is running at: http://localhost:{port}/)`
+6) Launch a Jupyter session on the remote server: `jupyter notebook --no-browser &` Make a note of the port used (You should see some printout like `Jupyter Server is running at: http://localhost:{port}/)`
 7) On a local terminal window, run `ssh -N -f -L 8888:localhost:{port} {username}@pplxint12.physics.ox.ac.uk`
 8) Fire up your browser and type `localhost:8888`.
 Enter the password you set in step (5).
 You should now have the remote Jupyter session running in your browser.